So, you’ve just been summoned for jury duty – now what?

 If that’s too risqué for you, a t-shirt with bright colors, logos, or bedazzling likely won’t leave the lawyers with a lot of confidence in your decision-making skills.

 When stepping into a courtroom, you are expected to be dressed formally.
-By dressing too casually, it may be interpreted as a sign of disrespect or poor judgment.
+Dressing too casually may be interpreted as disrespect or poor judgment.

 Wearing tracksuits, joggers, sweatsuits, or crop tops won’t get you picked for jury duty.